AbdelrahmanAli12/Fan-controller/README.md

 3. The motor speed will adjust automatically based on the temperature readings from the LM35 sensor.
 4. Monitor the LCD for the current motor status and temperature information.

-## Limitations
-- The project assumes a single LM35 temperature sensor connected to ADC channel 2.
-If you have different hardware configurations, adjust the code accordingly.
-- The project controls the motor speed using Timer0 in Fast PWM mode.
-If you need more precise control or additional